pmatulis/maas-one/README.md

 because the original intent was the deployment of [Charmed OpenStack][cdg].
 Adjust per your needs and desires by modifying `create-nodes.sh`.

-Before you begin look over all the files.
+Before you begin, look over all the files.
 They're pretty simple.

 ## General topology